10 Great Websites to Analyze Your Spotify Listening Habits

 Are you curious about your listening habits on Spotify?
-Want to know how mainstream or niche your music taste is?
-Or, on a more practical side, do you need some help at tidying up your playlists and most loved tracks, by discovering useful insights on the music you dig?
+Want to know how mainstream or niche your music taste is, or do you need some help at tidying up your playlists and most loved tracks, by discovering useful insights on the music you dig?

 You can do all of this and more with some innovative websites and apps specifically developed to give you a detailed insight on your Spotify listening habits.
 While the popular music streaming service already comes with a set of personal statistics, gathered into the annual Spotify Wrapped mailshot, you might want some more detailed data.